Due to the COVID-19 lockdown, the New Zealand Portrait Gallery is currently closed, and this exhibition is currently only available to view online.

 From the 373 entries, it was a challenge to reduce down to the 50 works for the exhibition of finalists.
 The judges were struck by the way in which many of the artists were able to communicate both national characteristics and the unique aspects of Aotearoa’s indigenous culture."

-2020 Adam Portraiture Award exhibition runs from 27 February to 22 May 2020.
-Visitors to the exhibition are encouraged to cast a vote for the People’s Choice Award, the winner of which will receive $2,500.
+Exhibition viewers are encouraged to cast a vote for the People’s Choice Award, the winner of which will receive $2,500.

 The Adam Portraiture Award is a biennial competition for painted portraits at The New Zealand Portrait Gallery, generously sponsored by the Adam Foundation.